albcab/blog/_posts/2021-2-11-Inverse-Auto-Flows.md

 The main burden in deriving our approximate density is that of computing the determinant of the Jacobian matrix $\frac{df_{\phi}}{du}$ at some given value.
 Each transformation in the flow would require to compute and store a $d x d$ square matrix to then compute its determinant.
 Even for relativeley small $d$ this could be computationally expensive and for a large $d$ it might be imposible to store in memory.
 Solving this issue is the goal of the Inverse Autoregressive flows: the Jacobian matrix of this transformation is lower triangular, i.e. the determinant is the product of its diagonal.
 Again, learn it from somebody that is smarter than me: [this is the paper that introduced it](https://arxiv.org/abs/1606.04934), [this blog post](https://www.ritchievink.com/blog/2019/11/12/another-normalizing-flow-inverse-autoregressive-flows/) goes straight to the point, while [this one](https://bjlkeng.github.io/posts/variational-autoencoders-with-inverse-autoregressive-flows/) provides more detail and intution behind the idea.

 The concept is simple, at each step of the flow we scale and shift each dimension of the input variable with parameters determined by previous dimensions of the input variable.
-Formally, given in input variable $u$ we derive the output variable $x$ of the same dimension such that
+Formally, given an input variable $u$ we derive the output variable $x$ of the same dimension such that

 $$
 x_i = (f_{\phi}(u))_i =  \frac{u_i - \mu_i(u_{1:i-1}, \phi)}{\sigma_i(u_{1:i-1}, \phi)} \quad i = 1,\dots,d,